pkarsy/rfboot/README.md

 - [Encryption](https://github.com/pkarsy/rfboot/wiki/Encryption) Discuses how the firmware is encrypted over the air, and why this is useful

 - [Notes about the License](https://github.com/pkarsy/rfboot/wiki/Notes-about-the-License) This is a very important topic, but I Am Not A Lawyer.
-I am not even watching legal TV shows :)  If you see some mistakes, pls send me a note.
+If you see some mistakes, pls inform me.